enikoebihari/ThailandFireProbability/README.md

 Mapping fire probability in northern Thailand with a random forest model trained on historical fires and environmental and socioeconomic predictors of fires

+all analysis scripts and data are in Google Earth Engine

+all visualization scripts and data are in R

 DOI

 Zenodo link